Bacich, Damian

 In graduate school I learned Portuguese, improved my Latin and grew to love archival research in Mexico and the Iberian Peninsula.
 I also began to work as a professional translator and even did subtitling for a company in Hollywood.

-Since 2007 I have taught Spanish language and literature in the Department of World Languages and Literatures, where I was elected Chair in 2012.
+Since 2007 I have taught Spanish language and literature in the Department of World Languages and Literatures, where I served as chair from 2012 to 2024.

-I teach courses on Colonial Spanish American Literature and Culture, Spanish-English Translation, Spanish for Business and Spanish Language.
+I teach courses on Colonial Spanish American Literature and Culture, Translation and other subjects.

-My research interests include Colonial Latin American literatures and cultures, translation and the Hispanic Southwest.
+My research interests include Colonial Latin American literatures and cultures, translation and the Hispanic Southwest, including California.
 I am an affiliate of the UCLA Center for Medieval and Renaissance Studies and a partner in Arizona State University's Saint Francis & the Americas project.

 I believe strongly in the value of education in the humanities and in helping others pursue the study and enjoyment of world languages and literatures.